DocuWare/Intellix/doc/installation_en.md

 are accessible in principle.
 At startup, (`health: starting`) is displayed here.
 If the containers respond successfully to requests, (`healthy`) is displayed.

-You can check with Powershell if the service runs.
+You can check with PowerShell if the service runs.
 The following request should be responded with status code 200:

 ```powershell